Is your Christmas planning feeling a bit different this year? Don’t worry, we’ve got loads of ideas for virtual Christmas fun!

 Even a global pandemic isn’t going to stop Santa Claus from coming to town.
 Going to Santa’s Grotto to meet Father Christmas is a festive staple for so many families, and while some live visits may still be going ahead, there are quite a few online options popping up where you can meet Santa virtually.

-(Obviously these are mostly new for this year, so I have no personal experience of any of the services listed below.
+(Obviously these are mostly new for2020, so I have no personal experience of any of the services listed below.
 Please shop around and make sure they’re suitable for your own child.)

 There are also some great Santa messaging apps that have been around for a few years that will help kids to believe Santa is still coming this year.
 We’ve used Portable North Pole for the past few years, and even the free service can be tailored to the child to produce a lovely video message.